chlingzool/star-federated-old-/README.md

-The deleted database has been deleted, please move your eyes to https://github.com/chlingzool/star-federated
+The database has been deleted, please move your eyes to https://github.com/chlingzool/star-federated